 [33] Dr. C Apostolis, plastic surgeon, found the appellant’s scarring over her left arm to constitute a serious disfigurement.

-[34] The appellant, 23 years old at the time of her testimony (she was 17 years when the collision occurred) herself testified that she had a 10-month-old baby and was unable to perform the majority of “care” tasks in respect of her child.
+[34] The appellant, 23 years old at the time of her testimony (she was 17 years when the collision occurred), herself testified that she had a 10-month-old baby and was unable to perform the majority of “care” tasks in respect of her child.
 She relies heavily on her mother to care for her baby.
 She lamented being unable to bathe, dress, feed or play with her baby due to her inability to use her left arm.
 She explained that she was unable to take her baby to the clinic because she is unable to walk far distances due to her knee injury.
 She added that she feels vulnerable as is unable to run and essentially only has one fully working arm.
 Her memory had been impaired to the extent that she cannot even recall her own identity number.
 Her hopes and ambitions to pass matric and achieve all the things she had wanted to do, further her studies, get a decent paying job, and improve her family’s financial position, have been dashed.
 She feels sad a lot of the time.
 She is self-conscious by her scarring.
 Her physical injuries still pain in cold weather and limit carefree movement.
 She spent a considerable period being hospitalized for her injuries, was bed bound and essentially isolated from her family.
 The accident happened in a critical year of her young life when she was on the brink of completing her last year of school and looking forward to notching up tertiary education.
 She was devastated that she was unable to write her final exam.
 Recalling her trauma caused her to be tearful on numerous occasions during her evidence.

 [35] Appellant’s counsel referred the trial court to the following comparable awards: